Jamazi4/bimcat/node-notes.md

 to the slot under the cursor on mouse up

 next step is to display temp line on clicking the output slot

+### --24-06-2025--

+Now connecting works, I can start implementing the runtime and mesh generation

+also just to remember: need to be able to open node editor in the browser, remove main menu when node editor and exiting node editor?

+add measuring tool